Deba-py/Extra_study.py/README.md

-this is for study and extra clearance for project and job time work im started it on 24 july hey its dev
+this is for study and extra clearance for project and job time work im started it on 24 july hey its dev i got the acces from remote its taken much time but its ok